“Your guide to everything related to PRP”

 PRP Therapy is one of the most widely used treatments in a number of medical conditions, such as complex surgeries, wound healing, erectile dysfunctions, orthopedics and a range of other impairments.

-With the help of modern technology, KC Wellness Center can concentrate platelets from your blood and activate the growth factors.
+With the help of modern technology, Kentuckiana Integrative Medicine can concentrate platelets from your blood and activate the growth factors.
 This is made possible by injecting a solution directly in and near the site of injury so as to induce a regenerative response and accelerate healing.
-This process is known as Autologous Therapy.
+This process is known as Autologous Therapy because your are the source of the PRP-Platelet Rich Plasma.

 Q) What are the Benefits of PRP?